pollfish/docs/react-native.md

 ## 4. Initialize Pollfish

-You can set several params to control the behaviour of Pollfish survey panel within your app with the use of Params instance.
+You can set several params to control the behaviour of Pollfish survey panel within your app with the use of the RNPollfish.Builder instance.
 Below you can see all the available options.
-Aprt from the constructor all the other methods are optional.
+Apart from the constructor all the other methods are optional.

 Param               | Description
 --------------------|:---------